chhjulaal/git-Demo2/README.md

 # git-Demo2

 this is repo is for learning.

+# Teacher

+sradha khapra

+# Student

+madhur singh